Citation, DOI & article data

 Injuries with pancreatic duct disruption are more likely to undergo endoscopic stenting whereas surgical intervention is preferred for injuries not involving the pancreatic duct 1.

-Complications of pancreatic trauma occur in up to 20% of patients and include:
+Complications of pancreatic trauma occur in up to 20% of patients and are more likely in higher grade injuries.
+Complications include:

 - pancreatitis: occurs in ~7.5% (range 6-10%)